-MBS contended the option-time provisions, though non-exclusive, affiliated with particular networks, in the light of the regulations, has had industrywide reverberations.
+MBS contended the option-time provisions, though non-exclusive, (Continued on page 48)

+affiliated with particular networks, in the light of the regulations, has had industrywide reverberations.
 Until there is a postponement of the regulations, stations are faced with the necessity of revising their network contractual arrangements to conform with the rules.
 The rules apply differently in varying markets, depending upon the size of the station, the number of outlets available, and other factors.